jeffreyguenther/olympics/notes/benchmarks.md

 | 10_000         | 21733          |
 | 100_000        | 247384         |
 | 1_000_000      | 3161999        |

-These results show that it takes 00:52:41 to import the million weightlifting events (37 million records)
+These results show that it takes 00:52:41 to import the million weightlifting events (37 million records).
+This works out to 37000000 / 3161999ms &cong; 11ms per record.